Cascoda/cascoda-sdk/docs/product/howto-knxiot-devkit.md

 ### Updating the KNX IoT Hub

-[Download the latest KNX IoT Hub image](https://github.com/Cascoda/OpenWrt/releases) and update the firmware on the hub using `System -> Backup/Flash Firmware`, by following [the guide on the OpenWRT wiki](https://openwrt.org/docs/guide-quick-start/sysupgrade.luci#verify_firmware_file_and_flash_the_firmware).
+[Download the latest KNX IoT Hub™ image](https://github.com/Cascoda/OpenWrt/releases) and update the firmware on the hub using `System -> Backup/Flash Firmware`, by following [the guide on the OpenWRT wiki](https://openwrt.org/docs/guide-quick-start/sysupgrade.luci#verify_firmware_file_and_flash_the_firmware).

 ### Updating the two devboards